trellisconnect/trellis-autofill-sdk-docs/README.md

 If you'd like to disable sticky state without using test mode, you can add `?features=nostickystate` to the URL of the page where you're including Autofill.

+### Skip Provider Cache

+To force a fresh provider request add `?skipProviderCache=true` to the URL of the page.

 ## Configuration Options

 | Option      | Description                                                                           |